ShinChven/tts-cli/README.md

 - When a URL is provided, the tool fetches the page content and automatically extracts the main article text.
 - For long texts, the tool splits the content into chunks and merges the audio segments.
 - Use the `-f` or `--force` flag to bypass confirmation prompts during multi-chunk synthesis.
+- Use the `-t` or `--threads` flag to specify the number of threads for Google Cloud Text-to-Speech concurrent synthesis.
 - Requires ffmpeg to merge audio chunks.
 Please install ffmpeg and ensure it is in your system PATH.
 - Google Cloud Text-to-Speech also supports text chunking for long texts.
 - Google Cloud Text-to-Speech supports batching and continuing from the last processed chunk.